Tolerance/Tolerance/docs/operation-runners.rst

 First of all, you've the set of operation runners that knows how to run the default operation:
 - `CallbackOperationRunner`_ that is able to run callback operations.
+- `ChainOperationRunner`_ that is able to chain operation runners that supports different operation types.

 In addition, there's few useful operation runners that decorates an existing one to add extra features:
 - `RetryOperationRunner`_ will retry the operation until it is successful or considered as failing too much.